dianasulyma/Killer-Whale-Detection-from-Aerial-Footage/README.md

 Videos used for this project come from a variety of public domain souces including Vimeo and Pexels, each licenced under **CC BY**.
 Videos are used solely for **research and educational purposes**.

 ### Project Description
-This project is focused on object detection for killer whales in opean ocean from video feeds.
+This project is focused on object detection for killer whales from video feeds.
 (Cont'd)